yanuar-ar/intents-framework/typescript/solver/README.md

 This will:

-1. Show a list of existing solvers (with an option to cancel)
+1. Show a list of existing solvers (use space to select multiple, enter to confirm)
 2. Ask for confirmation before proceeding
-3. Remove the selected solver directory
+3. Remove the selected solver directories
 4. Update the solvers index
-5. Remove solver configuration
+5. Remove solver configurations
 6. Clean up generated typechain files

+You can cancel the removal operation at any time by pressing 'q'.

 ## Intent Filtering